Chef David Nelson on Culinary Arts Schools

 Can you tell us a little about the foundation and how it began?
 How did you come up with the idea of creating a foundation to raise money for grants and scholarships for culinary students?

 I can’t take the credit for creating the foundation.
 It was the creation of many great chefs a few years back on the Chef2Chef.net Forums.
 It started with a chef outside of Detroit named Kelly Johnson.
 He is currently a corporate chef for the Sysco Corporation and a great dad.
-He was a partner in a family restaurant at the time and was having a guest chef in once and a while to cook with him and his staff.
-He was talking about it on the forums and one of the chefs from Texas volunteered to come up and cook.
-Then another chef decided to go and so on.
-Well, it turned out to be quite a time and they cooked up a storm.
-Our partners were there and they brought back many pictures and posted them up on the site.
+He was a partner in a family restaurant at the time and occasionally had a guest chef to cook with him and his staff.
+He was talking about it on the forums, and one of the chefs from Texas volunteered to come up and cook.
+Then another chef decided to go, and so on.
+Well, it was quite a time and they cooked up a storm.
+Our partners were there and they brought back many pictures and posted them on the site.
 Next thing you know….everyone wants to get together and cook.

-We didn’t raise a lot of money that night but the seed was sown.
+We didn’t raise much money that night, but the seed was sown.
 We created the scholarship program pages on the site.
-That year Chef2Chef put up a couple thousand dollars and we handed out our first grants.
+That year Chef2Chef put up a couple of thousand dollars, and we handed out our first grants.

-In 2006, we renamed the program Chefs4Students.org and continue on the same path.
-You can see all the events, menus, etc. on the site.
+In 2006, we renamed the program Chefs4Students.org and continued on the same path.
+On the site, you can see all the events, menus, etc.

 How important is it to provide these types of grants?

-It is VERY important!
-A culinary education is very expensive.
+It is essential!
+A culinary education is costly.
 The dropout rate is high and financing is one of the reasons many leave the schools.
-Our goal is to help the students who have made the decision to attend a culinary program make it all the way through.
+Our goal is to help the students who have decided to attend a culinary program make it through.

 What kind of response are you getting from the public?

-To date we have handed out sixty five $1,000 Culinary Grants.
+To date, we have handed out sixty-five $1,000 Culinary Grants.
 It is pretty exciting.
-Our goal is to one day be able to hand out $100,000 a year in grants.
+We aim to hand out $100,000 a year in grants.

 What are some of the schools your grant recipients are going to?

-It is across the board RC.
-We have handed out grants to students attending the CIA, Johnson & Wales, French Culinary Institute, New England Culinary Academy, Le Cordon Bleu, Art Institutes and more.
-We have also handed out grants to regional and local technical colleges as well as international schools in Italy, Paris and Canada.
+It is across the board.
+We have given grants to students attending the CIA, Johnson & Wales, French Culinary Institute, New England Culinary Academy, Le Cordon Bleu, Art Institutes and more.
+We have also given grants to regional and local technical colleges and international schools in Italy, Paris and Canada.
 We have no favorite schools…it is all about the students.

 Can you share a story about one or more of the recipients of your scholarships?

-A French Culinary Institute grant recipient named Crystal Frazier has attended two fund raisers since graduating and actually worked with the chefs.
-She even helped me with my last dish at the recent fundraiser in Windsor, Colorado this summer.
-She has gone on to be the pastry chef at Log Haven in Salt Lake City.
+A French Culinary Institute grant recipient, Crystal Frazier, has attended two fundraisers since graduating and worked with the chefs.
+She even helped me with my last dish at the summer's recent fundraiser in Windsor, Colorado.
+She has become the pastry chef at Log Haven in Salt Lake City.
 She just released her newest dessert menu and also recently got engaged.
 So, she is a very busy young chef.
 She hopes to host a fundraiser one day too.

 What's the difference between a grant and a scholarship?

-They are pretty similar RC.
-Grants and scholarships both are funds for students on academic, athletic or financial based standpoints.
-Also, neither requires the student to pay back the money after he or she graduates.
+They are pretty similar.
+Grants and scholarships are both funds for students from academic, athletic, or financial based standpoints.
+Also, neither requires the student to pay back the money after graduation.
 They are not loans.

-Grants are usually provided by governments and/or non-profit organizations and can be based on financial needs or other guidelines.
-Scholarships are usually provided by private corporations or individuals and can be based on prior academic achievement or talent of some kind.
+Governments and/or non-profit organizations usually provide grants and can be based on financial needs or other guidelines.
+Private corporations or individuals usually provide scholarships and can be based on prior academic achievement or talent of some kind.

 Are there requirements?

-Of Course…To be considered eligible for a Chefs4Students Culinary Grant, you must be currently enrolled and in good standing at an accredited Culinary School or Institute in the United States or abroad six weeks prior to any given grant disbursements.
+Of Course…To be eligible for a Chefs4Students Culinary Grant, you must be enrolled and in good standing at an accredited Culinary School or Institute in the United States or abroad six weeks before any given grant disbursements.
 U.S. citizenship is not a requirement.
-Applicants should have a strong academic record, good character references and demonstrate financial need.
-Only completed applications along with a 500 minimum word essay will be considered.
+Applicants should have a solid academic record, good character references, and demonstrate financial need.
+Only completed applications and a 500 minimum-word essay will be considered.

-Chefs4Students.org does not discriminate on the basis of race, gender, age, religion, color, national origin, marital status or disability.
+Chefs4Students.org does not discriminate based on race, gender, age, religion, color, national origin, marital status, or disability.

 Application Deadlines: Applications must be postmarked by February 15th for the April 1st disbursements or August 15th for the October 1st disbursements.

-NOTE: Grants will be paid directly to the accredited culinary school you are attending to be applied against your tuition.
+NOTE: Grants will be paid directly to the accredited culinary school you attend to be applied against your tuition.
 The culinary school can be located in any country and US citizenship is not a requirement.